johan10000/SDESheetChallenge/README.md

 Day 59: I will fill this form: https://docs.google.com/forms/d/e/1FAIpQLSc4yZbljw5u_cm_syT2XrqRAyJ4SQETd_E-qBzvioPO-w594A/viewform
         And will post on linkedin: #SdeSheetChallengeDone

+My friend and I are solving the sheet.
+This is our excel sheet where we are keeping 4 problems per day to solve the day prior: https://iiitaphyd-my.sharepoint.com/:x:/g/personal/manika_sharma_research_iiit_ac_in/Eb8kkpPFjFxEleib028996sBDnljgEyuWeZKUOJCnnttDA?e=rzleqt

 Prizes to be won(as stated by striver):

 1. From the people who complete the #SdeSheetChallenge and fill out the google form, 25 people selected randomly get takeUforward t-shirts delivered to their doorstep.